-This full-year (2 credit) course is the first half of a 2-year program designed to have the student gain the knowledge and skills necessary to successfully enter the field as an apprentice electrician.
+This full-year (2 credit) course meets every day.
+It is the first half of a 2-year program designed to have the student gain the knowledge and skills necessary to successfully enter the field as an apprentice electrician.
 The student will acquire skills in all phases of residential wiring including basic electrical theory, safety, test equipment, blueprint reading and local code requirements.
-Students will complete calculations for normal residential circuits, and special purpose wiring systems.
-Hands-on experience is accomplished in a simulated residential setting.
+Students will complete calculations for normal residential circuits and special purpose wiring systems.
+This hands-on experience is accomplished in a simulated residential setting.
 Job searching skills as well as quality workmanship and professionalism will be an integral part of the classroom environment.
 Students will have the opportunity to obtain their OSHA 10 certification with successful completion of the course.

-LAB FEE: Students will be required to obtain the NH Apprentice Electrical license-approximate cost is \$30.
+LAB FEE: Students will be required to obtain the NH Apprentice Electrical license-approximate cost is \$60.

-PREREQUISITE(S): CTE application and completion of Algebra 1A or B with a 75 or higher, or an 80 for Algebra 1C
+PREREQUISITE(S): CTE application and completion of Algebra 1 Honors with a 75 or higher, or an 80 for Algebra 1